NetLingo The Internet Dictionary

 a.k.a.
 NCSA Mosaic

-Mosaic is the common name of the first World Wide Web browser.
-It is a software application that was developed at the National Center for Supercomputing Applications (NCSA) in Urbana-Champaign, Illinois, by Marc Andreessen, Eric Bina, and others.
+Historical perspective: It was developed in February, 1993 at the National Center for Supercomputing Applications (NCSA) in Urbana-Champaign, Illinois, by Marc Andreessen, Eric Bina, and others.
 Building on code written by Tim Berners-Lee, Mosaic was the first cross-platform browser available and became the precursor to Netscape, which officially started the popularity of the Web.
-It is copyrighted as "NCSA Mosaic," and the source code was licensed to several companies, including Netscape.
+It is copyrighted as "NCSA Mosaic," and the source code was licensed to several companies.

 NetLingo Classification: Net Software